-Once the design is created, you can invoke simulation for pre-synthesis verification.
+After you create the design, invoke simulation for pre-synthesis verification.

-It is also possible to click the button, to execute the Libero SoC software through Place and Route with default settings.
-However this bypasses constraint management.
+You can also click the W button to invoke the Libero SoC software through Place and Route with default settings.
+However, doing so bypasses constraint management.

-1.2.2 Constraints
+2.1.2 Working with Constraints

 In the FPGA design world, constraint files are as important as design source files.
 Constraint files are used throughout the FPGA design process to guide FPGA tools to achieve the timing and power requirements of the design.
 For the synthesis step, SDC timing constraints set the performance goals whereas non-timing FDC constraints guide the synthesis tool for optimization.
-For the Place-and- Route step, SDC timing constraints guide the tool to achieve the timing requirements whereas Physical Design Constraints (PDC) guide the tool for optimized placement and routing (Floorplanning).
+For the Place-and-Route step, SDC timing constraints guide the tool to achieve the timing requirements whereas Physical Design Constraints (PDC) guide the tool for optimized placement and routing (Floorplanning).
 For Static Timing Analysis, SDC timing constraints set the timing requirements and design-specific timing exceptions for static timing analysis.

-Libero SoC provides the Constraint Manager as the cockpit to manage your design constraint needs.
-This is a single centralized graphical interface for you to create, import, link, check, delete, edit design constraints and associate the constraint files to design tools in the Libero SoC environment.
-The Constraint Manager allows you to manage constraints for SynplifyPro synthesis, Libero SoC Place- and- Route and the SmartTime Timing Analysis throughout the design process.
+Libero SoC provides the Constraint Manager to manage your design constraint needs.
+Constraint Manager is a single centralized graphical interface that allows you to create, import, link, check, delete, edit design constraints and associate the constraint files to design tools in the Libero SoC environment.
+Constraint Manager also allows you to manage constraints for SynplifyPro synthesis, Libero SoC Place-and-Route, and the SmartTime Timing Analysis throughout the design process.